-Ontario’s Wildflower Farm director, Miriam Goldberger, has joined us today to share her passion for taming wildflowers, which is in fact the title of her book as well!
-In Taming Wildflowers, Miriam tackles the myths surrounding wildflowers – as unkempt, uncontrollable, weeds.
+Ontario’s Wildflower Farm director Miriam Goldberger has joined us today to share her passion for taming wildflowers, which is in fact the title of her book as well!
+In Taming Wildflowers, Miriam tackles the myths surrounding wildflowers which unfairly portray them as unkempt, uncontrollable weeds.
 Her goal is to introduce gardeners to a list of well-behaved wildflowers that conform to container, garden, and landscape.
 What better way to start than with edible wildflowers?
 This post marks the next in our Grow it!
-Eat it! series where the mysteries surrounding how to cook those garden goodies is revealed.
+Eat it! series where the mysteries surrounding how to cook and eat those garden goodies is revealed.

-Here are 6 of my favourite and how to use them.
+Here are six of my favorite edible wildflowers and how to use them in the kitchen.

-I prefer to use the Spiderwort flowers as colourful, cucumber-flavoured additions to a leafy green salad.
+I prefer to use the Spiderwort flowers as colorful, cucumber-flavored additions to a leafy green salad.
 In doing research for my book, I also found out that other parts of the Spiderwort plant are eaten, although less frequently.
-The leaves can be used in salads or made into a tea and the seeds can be roasted and ground into a fine powder.
+The leaves can be used in salads or made into a tea and the seeds can be roasted and ground into a fine edible powder.